ChrisMV2007/StockBot/README.md

 The login interface is self explanitory; input "log in" to log in, "sign up" to create a new profile.
 When signing up, entering a user that does not exist will automatically create that profile.

 ### Settings
 The settings menu is used to change default chart settings and your watchlist.
-Most of the menu is navigable via the options and input guides, but some specific aspects of the input are listed here.
+Most of the menu is navigable via the options and input guides, but some potenntially unspecific aspects of the input are listed here.
-- For "indicator colors", colors are entered as hex values; a hashtag followed by 6 digits (ex: #239001)
-- Moving average location changes whether moving averages (ema/sma) are displayed seperate or with the stock prices history when the chart is launched
-- Watchlist is input as all caps tickers with commas in between each ticker (ex: MSFT,AAPL,GOOG)
+- "indicators" allows you to select the indicators that show when launching a chart
 - Indicator settings require knowledge of the indicator you are changing the setting for; make sure that you know what each value means and how the indicator works before changing it's settings
 - Stochastic RSI has 2 colors (1 for the k line and 1 for the d line); it takes 2 colors but asks for them in separate input lines
 - Stock history allows you to change the length or the interval; the interval is how long is in between each candle/line point (ex: 1d, 90m, etc.) and the length is how many intervals into the past the chart displays (ex: interval = 2d & length = 30 means that the chart will display a stock's history 60 days into the past with each) candle/line point being 2 days apart.
+- Moving average location changes whether moving averages (ema/sma) are displayed seperate or with the stock prices history when the chart is launched
+- Watchlist is input as all caps tickers with commas in between each ticker (ex: MSFT,AAPL,GOOG)
+- For "indicator colors", colors are entered as hex values; a hashtag followed by 6 digits (ex: #239001)

+### Chart and Manual Chart
+Chart displays charts based on default chart settings (see settings to change default chart settings).
+Manual chart opens the settings interface and allows you to make chart customizations to your chart without having to change your settings.
+For both manual and auto chart you are given the option to launch charts for either a particular stock or every stock in your watchlist.

 ###